garrandall/popular-music-data/tracks/i-heard-a-rumour-bananarama.md

 When I waited for your call
 'Til I found out
 All my friends were right
-('Til I found out, ooh, ooh)
+('Til I found out, oh oh
 I didn't know you at all

 I heard a rumour
-Ooh, ooh, I heard a rumour
+Oh, oh I heard a rumour
 They say you got a broken heart
 I heard it,
 I heard a rumour
-Ooh, ooh, I heard a rumour
+Oh, oh I heard a rumour
-Yes I did, boy ooh, ooh, ooh
+Yes I did, boy oh oohohoh

 Now it seems they're telling me
 You've changed your wicked ways